brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 all other configuration will be ignored.
 After starting the addon, check the logs to see whether everything went as expected.

+Check out [this how-to][addon-remote-tunnel] to get a step by step guide on how to set up a remote managed tunnel with this add-on.

 Please note that you still have to add the `http` integration settings to your HA-config as described [here](#configurationyaml).